-The Toronto and Region Conservation Authority (TRCA), covering only 2.34% of the Biosphere watershed, serves as a gateway to conservation and biodiversity discovery.
-Key sites like Humber Valley Escarpment Access and Mono Mills Lowlands Escarpment Access provide recreational and headwater protection benefits.
-TRCA owns Glen Haffy Conservation Area, a 462-hectare site at the convergence of the Niagara Escarpment and Oak Ridges Moraine in the Biosphere.
-It is here where the upper Humber River originates with cool spring-fed waters supporting a resident population of speckled trout.
-The Bruce Trail spans the site and boasts opportunities for fishing, hiking, picnicking, camping, and cross country skiing.
+The Humber Valley Escarpment Access and Mono Mills Lowlands Escarpment Access provide recreational and headwater protection benefits to the NEB.
+TRCA's ownership of Glen Haffy Conservation Area, a 462-hectare site at the convergence of the Niagara Escarpment and Oak Ridges Moraine in the NEB, is where the upper Humber River originates with cool spring-fed waters supporting a resident population of speckled trout.
+The Bruce Trail spans the site and boasts opportunities for fishing, hiking, picnicking, camping and cross country skiing.
 Glen Haffy, with its diverse natural features, was designated as a Protected Area in 2018 as part of Canada's goal to protect 30% of lands and oceans by 2030.